Jaime, Duke of Braganza: Royal favour

 Later in 1498, King Manuel I was to go on a diplomatic journey to Castile.
 This was shortly after Portugal had witnessed a succession crisis, and the King, who had no heirs, saw to it that Parliament (the Cortes) named Jaime, son of his sister Isabella of Viseu, as heir presumptive to the throne of Portugal.

 Duke Jaime married Leonor Pérez de Guzmán, daughter of Juan Alfonso Pérez de Guzmán, 3rd Duke of Medina Sidonia.
 She was murdered in 1512 by order of Jaime who suspected her of adultery.
 King Manuel I decided that his nephew Jaime, in order to escape imprisonment for this crime, would have to prepare and fully finance a fleet to conquer the city of Azamor, on the Moroccan Atlantic coast.
 The city was easily conquered by the Duke's forces and he returned to Portugal forgiven and a hero.

 Marriages and children

 In 1500, Jaime of Braganza had married Leonor Pérez de Guzmán, daughter of Juan Alfonso Pérez de Guzmán, 3rd Duke of Medina Sidonia.
 They had two children before she was murdered in 1512.

 In 1520, Jaime I married Joana of Mendoça, daughter of Diogo of Mendonça, High-Alcaide of Mourão.
-They had eight children, most of whom saw successful lives.
+They had eight children, most of whom lead successful lives.